cloud-compose/cloud-compose-cluster/README.md

 The ``username`` is used by the ``cluster.sh`` script to start the Docker containers using that user account.

 ##### terminate_protection (optional)
-The ``terminate_protection`` is an EC2 feature that prevents accidently termination of servers.
+``terminate_protection`` is an EC2 feature that prevents accidently termination of servers.
 If this value is not provided it defaults to true, which is the recommended setting for production clusters.

 ##### security
 The list of ``security_groups`` that should be added to the EC2 servers.